Hello! Welcome to our community. My Grandma Ben is a sustainably focused eatery, bar and workshop space.

 Here at My Grandma Ben, we truly believe that looking back to how our elders lived is the best way to move forward.
 We want to bring back the gratitude when enjoying food and where it came from, and the mindfulness around consumption of goods.

 Desperately wanting to be part of the solution and not part of the problem, Jessie began My Grandma Ben as a way to help people beginning to dabble into eco conscious and sustainable ideas.
 The big dream is to make making good choices easier than making bad ones.

-Taylor Peplow Ball - Café manager, workshop (and workplace) organiser and all round living SAINT
+Taylor Peplow Ball - Café manager, workshop (and workplace) organiser and pickle enthusiast

 Taylor comes with bags of experience.
-From managing WorkShop Adelaide to championing Slow Food Australia she has a fountain of experience and strives to live more sustainable each and every day.
+From managing WorkShop Adelaide to championing Slow Food Australia and working with small food producers, she has a fountain of experience and strives to live more sustainably each and every day.
 We couldn't live without her.